hrdwrrsk/adementary-theme/readme.md

 # Credits
 - Adwaita Gtk theme by GNOME, for Gtk theme basis
-- elementary stylesheet/Gtk theme and their visual design as main inspiration (also color palette.)
+- elementary OS visual design as main inspiration (also color palette.)
 - Mint-Y theme by Linux Mint, for Cinnamon theme basis
 - install.sh, parse-sass.sh and render-assets.sh script are from nana-4's materia-theme
 - some other projects: Adapta, Arc, plane-gtk-theme and more for code fixes, hacks, etc